Change-Point Testing for Risk Measures in Time Series: Conclusion

 \section{Conclusion}

-We propose methodology to perform confidence interval construction and change-point testing for fundamental nonparametric estimators of risk such as ES.
-This allows for evaluation of the homogeneity of ES and related measures such as the conditional tail moments, and in particular allows the investigator to detect general tail structural changes in time series observations.
+We propose a novel methodology to perform confidence interval construction and change-point testing for fundamental nonparametric estimators of risk such as ES.
+This allows for evaluation of the homogeneity of ES and related measures such as the conditional tail moments, and in particular allows the researcher to detect general tail structural changes in time series observations.
 While current approaches to tail structural change testing typically involve quantities such as the tail index and thus require parametric modeling of the tail, our approach does not require such assumptions.
 Moreover, we are able to detect more general structural changes in the tail using ES, for example, location and scale changes, which are undetectable using tail index.
-Hence, we advocate the use of ES for general purpose monitoring for tail structural change.
-We note that our proposed sectioning and self-normalization methods for confidence interval construction and change-point testing still require some user choice, for example, the number of sections to use in sectioning or which particular functional to use in the self-normalization.
-Simulations suggest that our method is robust to these user choices.
-Therefore, we view our method as more robust compared to extant approaches which involve consistent estimation of standard errors or blockwise versions of the bootstrap or empirical likelihood, which can be more sensitive to tuning parameters.
-Our simulations illustrate the promising finite-sample performance of our procedures.
-Furthermore, we are able to construct pointwise ES confidence bands for SPY ETF returns in the period 2004-2016 and for US 30-Year Treasury returns in the period 1942-2017 that well capture periods of market distress such as the 2008 Financial Crisis.
-In similar spirit, our change-point tests are able to detect tail structural changes through the ES for both the SPY ETF returns and the US 30-Year Treasury returns during key times of financial instability in the recent past.
+Hence, we advocate for the use of ES for general purpose monitoring for tail structural change.

+We view our methods as being more robust compared to extant approaches which involve consistent estimation of standard errors or blockwise versions of the bootstrap or empirical likelihood, which can be more sensitive to tuning parameters.
+We note that our proposed sectioning and self-normalization methods for confidence interval construction and change-point testing still require some user choice, for example, the number of sections to use in sectioning or which particular functional to use for self-normalization.
+Our simulations demonstrate that our methods are robust to these user choices.

+Our simulations show the promising finite-sample performance of our procedures.
+Our empirical study of S\&P 500 and US Treasury bond returns illustrates the practical use of our methods in detecting and quantifying market instability via the tails of financial time series.